ZopaPublic/react-components/src/components/templates/ErrorPages/Maintenance/Maintenance.md

 ### Summary

-`<ErrorPageTemplate.Maintenance />` renders the default content for an application at Zopa is in maintenance mode
+`<ErrorPageTemplate.Maintenance />` renders the default content for an application at Zopa in maintenance mode

 ### Example